Vermont: Quarrying

-Non-profits and volunteerism
+Nonprofits and volunteerism

-There were 2,682 non-profit organizations in Vermont in 2008, with $2.8 billion in revenue.
+There were 2,682 nonprofit organizations in Vermont in 2008, with $2.8 billion in revenue.
 The state ranked ninth in the country for volunteerism for the period 2005–08.
 35.6% of the population volunteered during this period.
 The national average was 26.4%.

 Education

 Vermont was named the nation's smartest state in 2005 and 2006.
 In 2006, there was a gap between state testing standards and national, which is biased in favor of the state standards by 30%, on average.
 This puts Vermont 11th-best in the nation.
 Most states have a higher bias.
 However, when allowance for race is considered, a 2007 U.S. Government list of test scores shows Vermont white fourth graders performed 25th in the nation for reading (229) and 26th for math (247).
 White eighth graders scored 18th for math (292) and 12th for reading (273).
 The first three scores were not considered statistically different from average.
 White eighth graders scored significantly above average in reading.
 Statistics for black students were not reliable because of their small representation in the testing.

-In 2017, spending $1.6 billion on education for 76,000 public school children, represents more than $21,000 per student.
+In 2017, spending $1.6 billion on education for 76,000 public school children, represented more than $21,000 per student.

 Education Week ranked the state second in high school graduation rates for 2007.

 In 2011, 91% of the population had graduated from high school compared with 85% nationally.
 Almost 34% have at least an undergraduate degree compared with 28% nationally.

 In 2013, the ratio of pupils to teachers was the lowest in the country.

 Higher education

-Experimentation at the University of Vermont by George Perkins Marsh, and later the influence of Vermont-born philosopher and educator John Dewey brought about the concepts of electives and learning by doing.
+Vermont's largest university is The University of Vermont (UVM), a public land-grant research university and one of the original eight Public Ivies.
+In addition, Vermont State University and the Community College of Vermont reside within the Vermont State Colleges system.
+The state has several other private colleges, including Bennington College, Champlain College, Middlebury College, Norwich University, Saint Michael's College, and Vermont Law and Graduate School.

-Vermont has five colleges within the Vermont State Colleges system, University of Vermont (UVM), and several other private, degree-granting colleges, including Bennington College, Champlain College, Goddard College, Middlebury College, Saint Michael's College, the Vermont Law School, and Norwich University.
+Research at the University of Vermont by George Perkins Marsh and the influence of Vermont-born philosopher and educator John Dewey brought about the concepts of electives and learning-by-doing.